MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

    - A [Microsoft account](https://account.microsoft.com/account).
    - A [Microsoft Teams freemium account](https://products.office.com/microsoft-teams/free).
    - Azure Active Directory [Premium Trial](https://azure.microsoft.com/trial/get-started-active-directory/) (for HoloLens users only).
 Users will sign in to their accounts through Azure Active Directory.
    - A HoloLens, HoloLens 2, or a mobile device.
-Additional licensing and product requirements can be found [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+[Learn about additional licensing and product requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

 With the license-free 90-day free trial, each user must download Dynamics 365 Remote Assist in the appropriate app store to start the trial.